pyenv/pyenv/plugins/pyenv-binary/README.md

 original `<build-prefix>`.
 The generated definition calls this; you rarely run it by hand.

-Relocation is implemented for Linux and macOS.
+Relocation is implemented for Linux, FreeBSD and macOS.